kaidez/kaidez.com/_posts/2012-09-10-eloquent-javascript-review.md

 ---
-title: 'REVIEW: Eloquent JavaScript'
+title: "REVIEW: Eloquent JavaScript"
 author: Kai Gittens
-excerpt: "Marijn Haverbeke's book is one of the best fundamental JS books I've ever read."
+excerpt: "Marijn Haverbeke's book is one of the best fundamental JS books I have ever read."
 layout: post
 permalink: /eloquent-javascript-review/
-categories:
+categories: reviews
-  - Reviews
+cat-name: "Reviews"
+tags: [javascript, review]
 ---

 [![Eloquent JavaScript book cover][2]][2]*Disclaimer: the author of this book has graciously [given it away for free online][2] but please feel free to support his efforts by buying it on Amazon either in [print format][3] or [Kindle format][4].
 And know that, due to my affiliate relationships, you will be putting a few bucks in my pocket also if you buy it via one of these two links.*